Health and Safety

 These and other serious violations will be reported to the appropriate authority, including the Dean of Students Office.
 Students should not attempt to access university facilities without a yellow or green Campus Passport.

 Faculty and Staff

 Faculty and Staff may not come to campus and access university facilities, however briefly, without a green or yellow Campus Passport.
-These violations are subject to disciplinary actions in accordance with the Brandeis Campus Scaling Up Guide & Policy.
+These violations are subject to disciplinary actions.

 To comply with health and safety requirements, prior to coming on campus, all faculty and staff must:

 - Pass the Daily Health Assessment found in the Campus Passport portal; and

 - Participate in our COVID-19 testing program, according to the frequency with which you visit campus.
 If you only come to campus on rare occasions to visit a facility, such as the Library or Gosman, you will need to schedule a test for the day you are coming to campus and take the test that day.